dhall-lang/dhall-lang/standard/binary.md

     decode-1.0([ 8, { "x" = t₁, … } ]) = { x = t₀, … }

-Decode a CBOR list beginning with a `9` as a field access:
+Decode a CBOR array beginning with a `9` as a field access:

     decode-1.0(t₁) = t₀   …